Uncontested Divorce Attorneys Serving the Lake Norman Area

 North Carolina does not require both parties to consent to a divorce.
 Rather, as long as one spouse has the intent and desire to dissolve the marriage, and all other requirements are met, the divorce can and will be authorized.

 While these elements seem simple enough, divorce can quickly become more complicated depending on one's particular situation.
-Having a Lake Norman/Huntersville lawyer through this process can eliminate some of the confusion, ensure that all of your questions are answered and that your rights are protected.
+Having a Lake Norman/Huntersville lawyer through this process can eliminate some of the confusion, and ensure that all of your questions are answered and that your rights are protected.